pact2023/pact2023.github.io/_includes/call_for_papers.md

 ## Submitting your work

-Paper submissions are due **April 1, 2023** by posting on the conference [submission site](https://pact23.hotcrp.com/).
+Paper submissions are due ~~**April 1, 2023**~~ **April 15, 2023** by posting on the conference [submission site](https://pact23.hotcrp.com/).
 Please make sure that your paper satisfies all the following requirements before being submitted.
 Submissions not adhering to these submission guidelines will be rejected by the submission system and/or subject to an administrative rejection.

 * The paper must have an abstract under 300 words.
 * The paper must be original material that has not been previously published in another conference or journal, nor is currently under review by another conference or journal.
 You may submit material presented previously at a workshop without copyrighted proceedings.